newcastle-biostatistics/newcastle-biostatistics/content/authors/james_wason/_index.md

 As well as working in methodology development I have a great interest in collaborating on real trials to apply new methods in practice.

 I have been at [Newcastle University](https://www.ncl.ac.uk/) since July 2017.
-I currently retain a part-time position in the [MRC Biostatistics Unit, University of Cambridge](https://www.mrc-bsu.cam.ac.uk/).

 ### Areas of expertise